 Chen serves as Adjunct Professor in Political Science at Northampton Community College in Pennsylvania, where he also directs the George S. McElwee Forum for Excellence in Public Service.

 He has authored numerous articles and academic papers and frequently speaks on college campuses and at various conferences.
-He has additionally provided testimony on education policy issues to various legislative committees and is frequently interviewed by different media outlets.
+He has provided testimony on education policy issues to various legislative committees and is a frequent guest on various media outlets.

 Chen is active in his home church and sits on the Host Committee for Lehigh Valley Cru, having previously served on the board of the Lehigh Valley Prayer Breakfast.
 He teaches financial courses for the community, having previously served as a financial advisor with a Fortune 500 financial services firm and a recruiter for a Fortune 500 medical services company.
 He is a member of the Pennsylvania State Society of Washington, D.C., the Texas State Society, and the National Academy for Television Arts and Sciences.